hellowhirl/my-bootcamp-learning/react_notes.md

 componentWillUnmount // gives us opportunity to do clean up (timers and listeneres) and prevent memory leaks
 ```

-- cannot use lifecycle hooks in stateless functional components - they can only be used with class components
+(\*) We cannot use lifecycle hooks in stateless functional components - they can only be used with class components; unless we use React hooks with functional components

-- when a component is rendered we get a React element which updates virtual DOM - so we have 2 object references in memory for old virtual DOM and new virtual DOM, then React will update DOM based on the difference only
+When a component is rendered we get a React element which updates virtual DOM - so we have 2 object references in memory for old virtual DOM and new virtual DOM, then React will update DOM based on the difference only

 💡 When writing code, go step by step.
 Write a little bit of code, test to see if it works, then move on.
 Don't go for "big moves"